-- The Starscream: As the entire faction, Jacobins regard the Commune at its current stage as an opportunist mockery of ideas of true Communism and, if they are elected, they can attempt to abolish the Syndicalist structures and install the new regime, based on the Leninist principles instead of those of Revolutionary Syndicalism.
-That's, of course, if they aren't overthrown by military or defeated by National France and Germany beforehand.
+- The Starscream: As the entire faction, the Jacobins regard the Commune at its current stage as an opportunist mockery of ideas of true Communism and, if they are elected, they can attempt to abolish Syndicalist structures and install a new regime, based on Leninist principles instead of those of Revolutionary Syndicalism.
+That's, of course, if they aren't overthrown by the military or defeated by National France and Germany beforehand.

-The followers of Georges Sorel's thought, led by Georges Valois, Sorelians believe in the necessity of centralization of the state and militarization of economy to secure revolution and to take revenge on Germany for national humilations of the past.
+The followers of Georges Sorel's thought, led by Georges Valois, the Sorelians believe in the necessity of economic centralization and militarization of the state to secure the revolution and take revenge on Germany for past humiliations.

-- Commie Nazis: As a charter-affiliated Totalist party, their ideology combines Stalinst-esque policies with revanchism against Germany and a dose of anti-semitism.
+- Commie Nazis: As a charter-affiliated Totalist party, their ideology combines Stalinist-esque policies with revanchism against Germany and a dose of anti-semitism.

 - Elite Army: Sorelian military doctrine is centered around empowered junior officers and superior capabilities at the squad level, and as such, they get a general bonus to infantry capabilities.